 The question occurred to me during my morning meditation – how do things change or how can we change things in our lives?
 Then upon reflection, I saw the grandest changes that have brought the most happiness and external results have all followed the same route into physical reality.
 A repeatable path.

 What it Appears to Be

 Like when people talk about how they quit smoking cold turkey; “He just woke up one day and quit,” or when they left their job and pursued their passion; “She just woke up one day and realized she’d had enough!”
 Or when they lose that 50 pounds on their road to health and change their entire relationship with food.
 It just seems to have “happened” one day.

-Perhaps that is partly true because on the outside we do see it just materialize, sometimes over night and we make the mistake in thinking that’s how it works, or that’s how it will work with us.
+Perhaps that is partly true because on the outside we do see the thing often just materialize, sometimes over night and we make the mistake in thinking that’s how it works, or that’s how it will work with us.

 Nothing to do but wait for it to magically appear.